unicode-org/message-format-wg/exploration/function-composition-part-1.md

 * Present a complete list of alternative designs for how to provide the machinery for function composition.
 * Create a shared vocabulary for discussing these alternatives.

+> [!NOTE]
+> This design document is preserved as part of a valuable conversation about
+> function composition, but it is not the basis for the design eventually
+> accepted.

 ### Problem statement: defining resolved values